rotationalio/rotational.io/content/en/blog/2023-06-05-async-or-swim.md

 1. The amount of concurrency should be limited to avoid overloading the server.
 2. The number of tasks should be limited to avoid running up the memory usage.

-Fortunately Go has some great concurrency builtins which are probably why you're using Go in the first place.
-We can create a buffered channel which acts as a bounded queue - writing to the queue only blocks if the queue is full and reading from the queue only blocks if the queue is empty.
+Fortunately, Go has some great concurrency builtins, which are probably why you're using Go in the first place.
+We can create a buffered channel, which acts as a bounded queue &mdash; writing to the queue only blocks if the queue is full, and reading from the queue only blocks if the queue is empty.
 This is similar to Python's `asyncio.Queue` but allows us to send "tasks" between go routines.

-To limit the amount of concurrency we can employ a worker pool pattern and only run the configured number of worker routines.
+To limit the amount of concurrency, we can employ a worker pool pattern and only run the configured number of worker routines.
 The job of a worker is to pull tasks off the queue and execute them.
 The beauty of Go channels is that we don't have to worry about synchronizing the workers with a global lock.

 {{<smallfigure src="/img/blog/2023-06-01-async-or-swim/minimal.png" alt="Minimal Task Workflow">}}